Gi60s/swagger-response/README.md

 ### Arrays

-The swagger response object does not use the Array object, instead it uses an object that mimics the Array but provides validation.
-The only case where this may be a problem is when you are trying to set a value to an index that is beyond the length of the existing array.
+The swagger response object does not use the Array object, instead it uses an object that mimics the Array while also providing validation for each item added to the array.
+The only case where this may be a problem is when you are trying to set a value to an index that is beyond the length of the existing array (i.e. array length is 2 and your trying to set the value at index 10).

 If you must set a value beyond the length of the array, use the `set` function.